Steps to starting a career in Veterinary Nursing

 Taking the Apprenticeship route?

-suitable equivalents such as Level 3 in Animal Management (merit+) as well as GCSEs at grade C (5) or above in English & maths or Level 2 Functional Skills in English & maths.
+Have you got the entry requirements for Level 3?
+These are five GCSEs at grade 4 (C) or above in English language, Maths and a Science plus two others or suitable equivalents such as Level 3 in Animal Management (merit+) as well as GCSEs at grade 4 (C) or above in English & Maths or Level 2 Functional Skills in English & maths.

-Step 3.
 Getting some work experience or a Saturday job (e.g. kennel assistant) in a veterinary practice to sample life as a VN to give you an insight into the role.

-Step 4.
 Finding employment in a veterinary practice, approved to train student Veterinary Nurses.
 The Royal College of Veterinary Surgeons (RCVS) provide a list of approved training practices.
 Please follow this link to find training practices in your area so you can make contact with staff there: